CurveDocs/curve-resources/docs/en/crvusd/liquidations.md

 ---

+## **Liquidation Process**

+When a loan enters the liquidation range, the system begins adjusting the collateral.
+As the price of the collateral drops, portions of it are gradually sold for crvUSD.
+This reduces risk by replacing part of the volatile asset with a stable one.

+At that point, the loan is backed by a mix of the original collateral and crvUSD.
+If the price of the collateral increases again, the system automatically buys back some of the previously sold collateral using crvUSD.

+This process can result in some losses (see above), but **it also allows the loan to potentially recover**.
+If the price rebounds and loan health remains above 0%, the borrower retains their position (minus some losses) — something that wouldn't be possible on other platforms where liquidation is instant and final.

+---

 ## **Losses In Liquidation**

 While a loan is within the liquidation range, the borrower will incur losses that reduce the total value of their collateral.
 These losses depend on several factors, including market volatility, liquidity conditions, and more.
 Because of this, it is not possible to precisely predict how much will be lost.
 This makes it especially important to monitor loan health closely when it approaches or enters the liquidation range.